nomeata/ghc-justdoit/README.md

-ghc-justdoit: a ghc plugin to write the code for you
+ghc-justdoit: a GHC plugin to write the code for you
 =========================================

-Longer README will follow.
+This is a prototype of a code synthesis plugin for GHC, which uses LJT proof search to instantiate a type.

 Synopsis
 --------